Little Monster Behavior Chart

 We still have our days of tantrums and Doing it Her Way, but they are calmer, we listen to each other better, and our overall behavior has stuck between the Happy Face and The Ribbon.
 Once we stay at the Ribbon Princess R will be allowed to pull a treat from our very coveted Treasure Box.
 Today looks like it will be a Treasure Box kind of day.

-8 thoughts on “Little Monster Behavior Chart
+8 responses to “Little Monster Behavior Chart”

-1. haha, maybe put a princess at the bottom of his? lol.
+haha, maybe put a princess at the bottom of his? lol.
 I don't know, I guess for little boys they would love being a little monster.

-1. Great idea!
+Great idea!
 Though mine are simpler, use of calendar to keep track of my boy's behavior.
 Smiley face means good, sad means bad, angry face means ultimate bad!
 End of the week he gets his reward of playing with the electronic gadgets.

 Hope Princess R moves up the chart to the ribbon real soon!

-2. I love this idea!
+I love this idea!
 I need to do something like this for my kids and I've been looking for good ideas to get inspiration from…this definitely fits the bill!

 Leave a Reply